spynom/game_recommendation_project/README.md

 # Project Title: Steam Games Recommendation System With Deep Learning

 ## Overview
-This project involves building a machine learning model to predict house prices based on various features such as location, square footage, number of bedrooms, and amenities.
-The primary goal was to create an accurate and efficient model that can assist potential buyers and sellers in understanding property values.
+This project involves building a deep-learning model to predict game like by user on various features such as game overall rating, game average hour played, user total hour played, many others.
+The primary goal was to create an recommendation system model that can assist company to recommend games on the basis of user behaviour.

 ## Problem Statement
-Real estate prices can fluctuate significantly based on various factors.
-Accurately predicting house prices helps stakeholders make informed decisions.
-This project explores a dataset to identify patterns and build a predictive model.
+In these day with the growth of deep-learning, it's essential to improve recommendation system from traditional approach to deep learning approach.

 ## Dataset
 I used the [Steam Games, Reviews, and Rankings.t](https://www.kaggle.com/datasets/mohamedtarek01234/steam-games-reviews-and-rankings), which includes: